 Oven Roasted Tomato Soup

-- 2 28-ounce cans of whole tomatoes in juice (preferably San Marzano)
+- 2 cans whole tomatoes in juice (28-ounce, preferably San Marzano)

 - ½ cup extra-virgin olive oil (divided, plus more for drizzling)

 - 1 yellow onion (finely diced)

 - 2 celery stalks (peeled and finely diced)

 - 2 tablespoons sugar